-School counselors are usually employed by elementary and secondary schools, as well as colleges and universities.
-According to the U.S. Bureau of Labor and Statistics (www.bls.gov), employment of school and career counselors is expected to increase by 19% for the years 2010 through 2020.
-The BLS reported in 2012 that school, educational, guidance and vocational counselors earned a median annual salary of $53,610.
+School counselors are usually employed by elementary, middle and secondary schools, as well as by colleges and universities.
+According to the U.S. Bureau of Labor and Statistics (www.bls.gov), employment of school and career counselors is expected to increase by 8% for the years 2018 through 2028.
+The BLS reported in 2019 that school, educational, guidance and vocational counselors earned a mean annual salary of $61,000.

 Certification and Licensing Information

-Because school counselors work in close proximity to students, 45 states require that any candidate receive a criminal background check, get fingerprinted or fill out a background form such as the Character and Identification Clearance application in California.
-Colorado submits each candidate to be checked by the Colorado Bureau of Investigation.
-The only states that do not require any background or fingerprint checks are Massachusetts, Mississippi, Oklahoma, Virginia and West Virginia.
+Because school counselors work with children and adolescents, 45 states require that candidates be subjected to a criminal background check, fingerprinting or that they complete a background form such as the Character and Identification Clearance application in California.
+Colorado arranges for candidates to be checked by the Colorado Bureau of Investigation.
+The only states that do not require background or fingerprint checks are Massachusetts, Mississippi, Oklahoma, Virginia and West Virginia.

 Aspiring school counselors must not only earn bachelor's degree's but master's degrees as well in order to be licensed.
 Students should prepare to take the PRAXIS I and II test in order to gain their license.